jesselau76/ebook-GPT-translator/README-zh.md

 ## Output

 The output of the script will be an EPUB file with the same name as the input file, but with `_translated` appended to the end.
-For example, if the input file is `example.pdf`, the output file will be `example_translated.epub` and `example_translated.txt`.
+For example, if the input file is `example.pdf`, the output file will be `example_translated.epub`.

 ## License